Snowy1011/JS-Discord-Bot-RPG-/README.md

-# JS-Discord-Bot-RPG-
+# JS-Discord-Bot-Leveling
-A RPG Bot made in Javascript!
+A Xp Bot made in Javascript!